n0rb33rt/gs-graphQL-server/README.md

 - Contract between consumer and provider on how to get and alter the data for the application.
 Because if you don't provide the schema for a field, then that field will not be visible to your customers.

-## GraphQL vs REST
-- Rest is having fixed response while GraphQL provides flexibilityto consumers.
-- Over and under fetching with REST API.
-You don't need to perform two request to fetch the data from the server, you can combine into 1 request.
-- In GraphQL we don't have REST Controller, we just have query and mutation.
-We don't need to provide mappings, we just have 1 endpoint in our application.
-- GraphQL needs schema files.

 ## GraphiQL